-Kareem Abdul-Jabbar is the NBA’s all-time leading scorer, a 6x NBA champion and the only 6x MVP.
+Kareem Abdul-Jabbar is the NBA’s all-time leading scorer with 38,387 points, a 6x NBA champion and the only 6x MVP.
 He is one of the most influential and respected men in America and has a national platform as a regular contributing columnist for leading newspapers and magazines around the world, including The Guardian and The Hollywood Reporter.
 He uses this platform to shares his thoughts on some of the most socially relevant and politically controversial topics facing our nation today.
 After 50 years as an athlete and activist, he also offers his perspectives as a nationally recognized speaker regularly appearing on the lecture circuit.
 He is the recipient of 4 Columnist of the Year Awards in (2016, 2017, 2018, 2019) by the Southern California Journalism Awards.
 Kareem is also a sought after television personality and actor.
 His IMDb page lists his over 250 credits.

 His Emmy Award-winning HBO Sports documentary, Kareem: Minority of One, debuted as HBO’s most-watched and highest-rated sports documentary of all time.
 Currently, he is in the writers' room working on Veronica Mars for Hulu, and in development on his first original T.V. series for Warner Brothers.